bgreatfit/dsc-githubproject/README.md

-# Git/GitHub for Beginners First Contributions Project
+# Git-GitHub for Beginners First Contributions Project

 #### *If you're not comfortable with command line, [here are tutorials using GUI tools.]( #tutorials-using-other-tools )*